magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_dhamma-nature.md

 In the same way, everything is Dhamma.
 Not only the things we see with our physical eye, but also the things we see in our minds.
 A thought arises, then changes and passes away.
-It is simply a mental impression that arises and passes away.
+It is *‘nāma dhamma’,* simply a mental impression that arises and passes away.
 This is the real nature of the mind.
 Altogether, this is the noble truth of Dhamma.
 If one doesn’t look and observe in this way, one doesn’t really see!
 If one does see, one will have the wisdom to listen to the Dhamma as proclaimed by the Buddha.

 Where is the Buddha?
 The Buddha is in the Dhamma.